The name of the Tyrolean State Museum is referable to Archduke Franz Ferdinand of Austria

 The Ferdinandeum, founded in 1823, is named after Archduke Franz Ferdinand of Austria and is one of 5 Tyrolean State Museums.
 This museum comprises 7 collections in the fields of art history, archaeology, history, natural sciences, and music.
 The historical collection is included in a permanent exhibition at the Zeughaus (Armoury) at Dreiheiligen, a quarter of Innsbruck.

-In the basement visitors are informed about prehistory to Ancient Rome and the Early Middle Age, while on the 1st floor the focus is set on the Romanesque, the Gothic, the Netherlands collection with Rembrandt and Brueghel, and applied arts.
-Some of the highlights in the museum are a decorated bowl from the 12th century and a Biedermeier collection.
-However, the 2nd floor gives information about the Baroque and Biedermeier periods as well as the 19th century.
+In the basement visitors were informed about prehistory to Ancient Rome and the Early Middle Age, while on the 1st floor the focus was set on the Romanesque, the Gothic, the Netherlands collection with Rembrandt and Brueghel, and applied arts.
+One of its highlights is a Biedermeier collection.
+However, the 2nd floor gave information about the Baroque and Biedermeier periods as well as the 19th century, and the modern gallery was located on the third floor.

 Contact info